 Before joining the Brunel Law School, Olga was a lecturer in intellectual property law at the Aston Law School, where she taught intellectual property law to law and business students.
 Prior to her lectureship at Aston University, Olga worked as a research associate at Queen Mary University of London.

-Olga is qualified as a Ukrainian attorney in 2004 and prior to the commencement of her PhD research, she worked in private practice over 10 years.
-She was counselling on a wide range of IP and corporate matters and was involved in numerous litigation proceedings concerning a wide range of commercial and civil disputes.
+Olga qualified as a Ukrainian attorney in 2004.
+Before the commencement of her PhD research in 2013, she worked in private practice for over ten years.
+She counselled on a wide range of IP and corporate matters and was involved in numerous litigation proceedings concerning a wide range of commercial and civil disputes.

 - LLM dissertation convener, and